M4V3R1CK86/bank-project-with-python/README.md

 Project of a banking transaction system with Python using PyQt6 graphical interface, initially with version 5, applying the RAD (Rapid Application Development) model.
-I used OO and MVC to build robustly and scale the system.
+I used OO and MVC to build the system in a robust and scalable way.
 The creation of client accounts is being stored in a postgres database on AWS

 ### Some fields in my model is: